morganstanley/hobbes/doc/en/language/types.rst

 Arrays
 ======

-Just like in C++, Hobbes arrays are contiguous values in memory, with special syntax for ``char`` and ``byte`` arrays.
+Just like in C++, Hobbes arrays are zero-indexed, contiguous values in memory, with special syntax for ``char`` and ``byte`` arrays.
 Hobbes supports bounds-checking to prevent a common class of bug by maintaining the array length alongside the data in memory.

 ::